Baibhab97/springboot-redis/README.md

 # Spring-Boot application using Redis

-This is a sample spring-boot project to demonstrate redis with spring-boot.
+This is a sample spring-boot project to demonstrate redis intgeration with spring-boot.

 ## Requirements
 * Java 11